ricsanfre/pi-cluster/docs/_docs/monitoring.md

 ## Provisioning Dashboards automatically

+Grafana dashboards can be provisioned automatically creating ConfigMap resources containing the dashboard json definition.
+For doing so, a provisioning sidecar container must be enabled.

+Check grafana chart [documentation](https://github.com/grafana/helm-charts/tree/main/charts/grafana#sidecar-for-dashboards) explaining how to enable/use dashboard provisioning side-car.

-Custom Grafana dashboards can be added creating CongigMap resources, containing dashboard definition in json format, because kube-prometheus-stack configure by default grafana provisioning sidecar to check for new ConfigMaps containing label `grafana_dashboard`
+`kube-prometheus-stack` configure by default grafana provisioning sidecar to check for new ConfigMaps containing label `grafana_dashboard`

-The default chart values are:
+This are the default helm chart values configuring the sidecar:

 ```yml
 grafana: